-Two popular types of pillows are down and feather pillows.
+Two popular types of pillows are feather and down pillows.
 In some cases, these pillows will be marketed as using down and feathers interchangeably, which gives people an impression that they are the same thing.

 Although both types of filling can come from the same animal, the shape and feel of down clusters are quite different compared to feathers.

 To help you make sense of all of this, we’ve put together a brief breakdown of down clusters versus feathers and what to look for when you’re out shopping.

 Down pillows are made from a soft grouping of fibers – most likely from a goose, duck or swan – that is closest to the bird’s skin and located primarily near its chest.
 Down can also sometimes be called the undercoating of a bird.